Roasted Garlic Aioli

 By using mayonnaise as the base for this roasted garlic aioli sauce, I was able to reduce the prep time to about 5 minutes.
 Just remember to plan accordingly because you’ll need to roast the garlic before making the aioli (roasting garlic takes about an hour but is SO easy).

-Keep reading for my top tips and tricks on making roast garlic aioli, plus the many ways you can eat it!
+Keep reading for my top tips and tricks on making garlic aioli, plus the many ways you can eat it!

 Tools Needed to Make Roasted Garlic Aioli